Thursday, March 05, 2015

 - A patient is responsible for reporting to his/her healthcare provider whether he/she comprehends a contemplated course of action and what is expected of him/her.

-- A patient is responsible for following the treatment plan recommended by his/her healthcare provider.
+- A patient is responsible for following the treatment plan recommended by his/her healthcare provider and participating in his/her care.

 - A patient is responsible for keeping appointments and, when he is unable to do so for any reason, for notifying the healthcare provider or healthcare facility.